facebookresearch/gismo/gismo/README.md

 python preprocess.py
 ```

-TODO - reproduce the commands and check
+TODO - reproduce the commands and check (Bahare -- check dataset files, are they ok?)

 ## Reproducing experiments